-Creation of production-ready TLS certificates is currently out-of-scope for Kolla Ansible.
+Creation of the TLS certificates is currently out-of-scope for Kolla Ansible.
 You will need to either use an existing Internal CA or you will need to generate your own offline CA. For the TLS communication to work correctly you will have to supply Kolla Ansible the following pieces of information:

-- cacert.pem - This is the CAs public certificate that all of the client and server certificates are signed with.
-Libvirt and nova-compute will need this so they can verify that all the certificates being used were signed by the CA and should be trusted. - serverkey.pem (not used when using a host libvirt daemon) - This is the private key for the server, and is no different than the private key of a TLS certificate.
-It should be carefully protected, just like the private key of a TLS certificate. - servercert.pem (not used when using a host libvirt daemon) - This is the public certificate for the server.
+- · cacert.pem - This is the CAs public certificate that all of the client and server certificates are signed with.
+Libvirt and nova-compute will need this so they can verify that all the certificates being used were signed by the CA and should be trusted. - serverkey.pem - This is the private key for the server, and is no different than the private key of a TLS certificate.
+It should be carefully protected, just like the private key of a TLS certificate. - servercert.pem - This is the public certificate for the server.
 Libvirt will present this certificate to any connection made to the TLS port.
 This is no different than the public certificate part of a standard TLS certificate/key bundle. - clientkey.pem - This is the client private key, which nova-compute/libvirt will use when it is connecting to libvirt.
 Think of this as an SSH private key and protect it in a similar manner. - clientcert.pem - This is the client certificate that nova-compute/libvirt will present when it is connecting to libvirt.
 Think of this as the public side of an SSH key.